bergerx/simplelxc/README.rst

 ----------------

 Typically you don't need to run these manually.
-Template's are only root file systems with hostname as hostname-<templatename> and IP address as 127.0.0.2, when creating a guest we just replace this two with original values of the guest system.
+Template's are only root file systems with hostname as hostname-<templatename> and IP address as 127.0.0.2.
+When creating a guest, we just replace this two with original values of the guest system.

 :simplelxc `template list`:
     List all available templates.

 :simplelxc `template create` [<template_name> [<debian_release_name>]]:
     Create a new release from the given Debian release.
 If Debian release is omitted use given default template name in the simplelxc config.
 If template_name parameter is also omitted use given default template name.

 :simplelxc `template copy` <existing_template_name> <new_template_name>:
     Create a new template from an existing template.
 Just copies the directory.

 :simplelxc `template chroot` <template_name>:
     Chroot into the template, you can modify template using this action.
 After issuing this action you will be in the templates directory structure but there is no abstraction for processes and proc and mount not issued in this environment.
 You can return back by "exit" command.
-But after installing any service in a chroot environment Debian immediately runs the service, you should stop the service before exit.
+But after installing any service in the chroot environment Debian immediately runs the service, you should stop the service before exit.

 :simplelxc `template destroy` <template_name>:
     Completely remove the template.